 Bounce Rate metrics can be somewhat of a mystery to clients.
-What does it mean, and what is an acceptable percentage are all questions I get asked often.
+What does it mean, and what is an acceptable percentage are both questions I get asked often.

-Simply put; the Bounce Rate is when someone visits your website then leaves immediately, after viewing one page.
+Simply put, the Bounce Rate is when someone visits your website then leaves immediately after viewing one page and not interacting.
 A high bounce rate is a sign that visitors are finding your website but leaving right away.
 This can be due to multiple on-page factors.

 - slow loading